 Caring Families Pregnancy Services has been giving a voice to women facing unplanned pregnancies for over 30 years.

 “We know how important it is for our clients to write their own stories,” says the pregnancy center’s website.
-But while Caring Families works to give its clients a voice, the city of Hartford is trying to take the pregnancy center’s voice away—or at least drown it out.
-A city law now requires Caring Families to speak misleading messages that undermine its mission.
+But while Caring Families works to give its clients a voice, the city of Hartford tried to silence the pregnancy center—or at least drown out its voice—by passing a city law that required pregnancy centers to speak misleading messages that undermine its mission.

 Let’s take a more in-depth look at the details of this case.